bernhardAxonIvy/doc/source/engine-guide/getting-started/windows/configure.rst

 **EngineConfigCli** tool.
 Replace **yourdatabaseserver** with the hostname of the server running your DBMS system.
-Replace **dbuser** and **password** with the credentials of a technical database user with the permissions to create a new database and its structures (i.e. DDL permissions) on the database server.
+Replace **dbuser** and **password** with the credentials of a technical database user with the permissions to create a new database and its structures (i.e., DDL permissions) on the database server.

 Now, let's configure the database connection and create the system database: